Brayzure/euler-project/README.md

 - [5] [Feb 22, 2016] What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20? _Note: This was solved with mathematical reasoning, thus no program is included._
 - [6] [Feb 23, 2016] Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.
 - [7] [Feb 23, 2016] Find the 10,001st prime number.
+- [8] [Feb 23, 2016] Find the thirteen adjacent digits in the 1000-digit number that have the greatest product.
+What is the value of this product?

 ***
 ### Problems Attempted